 Ironically, the coolness of Crosby’s Father O’Malley, so groundbreaking at the time, hasn’t aged as well as the nostalgic charm of The Sound of Music, which was already square and old-fashioned when it debuted.
 In fact, it may be partly precisely because Father O’Malley was hip and Julie Andrews’ Fraulein Maria wasn’t that Going My Way feels much more dated than The Sound of Music.
 Perhaps nostalgia ages better than coolness.

 Half a century later, The Sound of Music is probably still the world’s favorite big-screen stage musical adaptation.
 Joyous, gorgeous, comforting, full of (almost) uniformly spectacular songs, the film’s emotional power is irresistible, even for the many critics, such as Pauline Kael, who hated its shallowness and emotional manipulation.

-Her performance anchors the film: Any flicker of condescension or insincerity on her part, and the whole thing would have collapsed into treacle and camp.
+What makes it work, above all, is Andrews’ sweet sincerity and commitment.
+Any flicker of condescension or pretense on her part and the whole thing would collapse into treacle and camp.
 But cynics will search her face in vain: Her sincerity is absolute, and she sells the role and the film.

 Copyright © 2000– Steven D. Greydanus.
 All rights reserved.